ivan-22-3-5/huffify/README.md

-# Huff
+# Huffify
-Huff is a Ruby gem that provides functionality to encode and decode text data using Huffman encoding, a lossless data compression algorithm.
+Huffify is a Ruby gem that provides functionality to encode and decode text data using Huffman encoding, a lossless data compression algorithm.
 Huffman encoding efficiently compresses data by assigning shorter codes to more frequent symbols and longer codes to less frequent symbols.

 ## Installation